Dre Campbell Farm

 Not all bugs are pests.
 Some can help drive out the less desirable ones and even do good for your crops.

-Some of the useful garden insects are wasps, tachinid flies, and assassin bugs.
+Some useful garden insects are wasps, tachinid flies, and assassin bugs.
 Know them and their eggs, and be sure to let them be.
-In return, they will help get rid of the bad bugs naturally for you.
+In return, they will help you naturally get rid of the harmful bugs.

 Other leaf-footed bug predators include birds, frogs, spiders, lizards, and snakes.
-Moreover, bluebirds, wrens, and cardinals eat stink bugs [2], so I’m assuming they’ll also eat leaf-footed bugs.
+Moreover, bluebirds, wrens, and cardinals eat stink bugs [2], so I assume they’ll also eat leaf-footed bugs.

 9. Trap Crop

-A trap crop is a plant that will attract bugs to get them away from any plants they are destroying.
-If you are growing a vegetable garden, it might be helpful to add sunflowers nearby.
+A trap crop is a plant that attracts bugs to get them away from any plants they destroy.
+If you are growing a vegetable garden, add sunflowers nearby.

-Sunflower is a great trap crop for the leaf footed bug.
-The critters love the seeds, and they may even leave other plants alone to get to the sunflowers.
+Sunflower is a great trap crop for leaf-footed bugs.
+The critters love the seeds and may leave other plants alone to get to the sunflowers.

 To get rid of the bugs, shake them out of the sunflowers, and afterward, step on or drop them into soapy water.